What I Learned from Newport Cigarettes

 The Torah tells us that life – true life – can really be recognized after the soul passes on.
 One could argue that as long as we are biologically alive our appeal and our influence are based on our physical presence and the power we wield.
 When do you know that someone is truly alive – an eternal life that never dies – when you see the effects and influence that have remained after they are physically no longer there.
 Paradoxically, we learn more about true life after death than before it.

-The fact that we are discussing Sarah’s life 3579 years after she has physically died, and are indeed gleaning lessons from her life as to the meaning of true, eternal life today – is the greatest tribute to her own eternity!
+The fact that we are discussing Sarah’s life over 3500 years after she has physically died, and are indeed gleaning lessons from her life as to the meaning of true, eternal life today – is the greatest tribute to her own eternity!

 How many people do we remember even 100 years after their death, let alone three and a half millennia later?!
 Many people were very powerful while they were physically around, while they exercised power and control.
 But once they died, many of them were quickly forgotten, and the power they once so mercilessly wielded dissipated as quickly as it came.